Camp4 is fully reader supported. We may earn a small commission from qualifying purchases through our links at no additional cost to you. Learn More.

 One of the features we look for is to help and accommodate some of the taller users.
 Using this tent, it does work comfortably for most taller individuals.
 Those around the 6’2” mark will easily sleep at night.
 However, they do have some troubles getting into and out of the tent.
 This seems even more apparent when trying to do so at night times.

 The weight is one of the best features that could help you when backpacking.
-This tent comes in at just under the 3.5-pound mark and folds into a small compartment on your backpack when you do eventually pack it up.
+This one person tent comes in at just under the 3.5-pound mark and folds into a small compartment on your backpack when you do eventually pack it up.
 As we have also mentioned, it should not take you much time to figure out how to set it up efficiently.

 Having a waterproof tent is also really important, but might also spike the costs a little.
 This tent has a massive waterproof rating of around 5000mm, which should be more than enough to actually take on the rainy season without too many troubles.
 You can now use the tent for camping in virtually all weather types and conditions with relative ease.

 Avid campers might find that the lack of a vestibule is a little frustrating for bad weather conditions.
 While the tent is ideal for larger users, you won’t have much in terms of packing space inside.
 You might be able to salvage this by folding the rainfly in the shape to create your very own vestibule.
 However, an additional tarp might be a better option.

 The tent does have a decent warranty that should give you some peace of mind, but this still does not take away the fact that it is one of the more expensive options on the market today.
 However, you will definitely need something like this if you are on the larger or taller side.
 We definitely recommend it for camping and backpacking in all weather conditions.